gristlabs/grist-help/help/formulas.md

 ![formulas-column-behavior](images/formulas/formulas-column-behavior.png)

-Using `COLUMN BEHAVIOR` section you can manually change the column behavior.
-Most common options are available as green action buttons at the bottom.
-Depending on current column behavior those are:
+Using the `COLUMN BEHAVIOR` section, you can manually change the column behavior.
+The most common options are available as green action buttons at the bottom.
+Depending on current column behavior, those are:

 - `Set formula` action converts an empty column to a formula column.
 - `Set trigger formula` or `Convert to trigger formula` action sets a trigger on a column (more on triggers in the next [Trigger formulas section](formulas.md#trigger-formulas) ).
 - `Make into data column` action converts an empty column to a regular data column.

-Less common action are available under the behavior menu:
+Less common actions are available under the behavior menu:

 ![formulas-column-behavior-options](images/formulas/formulas-column-behavior-options.png)

-Depending on current column behavior those are:
+Depending on a current column behavior those are:

-- `Convert column to data` converts an empty or a formula column to regular data column (you can read more about this feature in the
+- `Convert column to data` converts an empty or formula column to regular data column (you can read more about this feature in the
 [Freeze a formula column section](formulas.md#freeze-a-formula-column) ).
 - `Clear and make into formula` clears all the data in a column and converts it to a